Swedeniron/network-test-server/README.md

 Have been seraching for this but had to write a simple pod that could do this.

-A Dockerfile that installs php:7.2-apache and the commands, starting up a Apache wwebserver
+A Dockerfile that installs php:7.2-apache and the commands, starting up a Apache webserver

 The catalog /src/app/ are copy in under /var/www/html/